SocietyForArtisticResearch/rc-pandoc-help/07-groups.md

    [collaboration]("RC collaboration section"
    https://www.researchcatalogue.net/collaboration/list) section.
 2. You visit a public group page and request membership.
-In this case the admin will have to accept you.
+In this case the admin will have to accept you before you get access.

 Once you are a member you can \[visit the group\] from your own [profile page]("my profile page" https://www.researchcatalogue.net/profile).
 If you want